-However 14 workstations had to be manually restarted, some of them twice.
-Aside from this issue there should not have been much to worry about since the data was all being backed up dynamically.
-However on these workstations and a few others the connection to the data had been broken.
+Several workstations had to be manually restarted, however – some of them twice.
+There should not have been much more to worry about since the data was being backed up, except that the connection had been broken.

-The firm’s current “guy” was unavailable, we were recommended, and were called in on an “emergency”.
+The firm’s current “guy” was unavailable, we were recommended, and were called in.

 Once we did get everything back, the grateful firm hired us on the spot to proactively monitor and maintain their servers and workstations, from that point forward.

 Such was the case when all three of their servers were attacked by a “distributed denial of service” (DDOS), a common way of flooding a server with simultaneous requests, which, in effect, shut them down.

 Computronix was brought in to asses and mitigate this situation.
 We were in fact already supporting this firm as a client, but not for proactive monitoring (as we had originally suggested).